 They understood the politics, appreciated the people, revelled in the fact that they had beautiful North Cyprus practically to themselves and lived with the day to day problems the local people had to endure such as power cuts and water shortages.

-And then came investment to the island, a raising of awareness of the delights of North Cyprus, Cyprus’s entry into the European Union and a slow but steady increase in the number of expatriates moving to North Cyprus to set up home.
+And then came investment to the island, raising awareness of the delights of North Cyprus, Cyprus’s entry into the European Union and a slow but steady increase in the number of expatriates moving to North Cyprus to set up home.

-This has had a number of knock on effects – both positive and negative!
+This has had a number of knock-on effects – both positive and negative.